Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 And let's face it, some serious fun can always be made with a hose!

-Brain games such as Hide and Seek (toys, treats), dog puzzles (tons of options out there!), or just teaching your dog a new trick, (yes, you can) are great ways to not only keep your dog from suffering boredom, but it’s truly exceptional bonding time.
+Brain games such as Hide and Seek (toys, treats), dog puzzles (tons of options out there!), or just teaching your dog a new trick (yes, you can!) are great ways to not only keep your dog from suffering boredom, but it’s truly exceptional bonding time.

 Stay Active:

-• Take to the hose!
+• Use the hose!

 • Be mindful